 The best decision ever.
 It didn’t feel like that at first though.
 All my friends were at front and I had a lonely and very hot and sunny waiting before the show.
 I bought a lot of water and watched the supporting act which wasn’t my taste.
-The bad news was that I was actually watching the supporting act for the official supporting act (which was actually really poor) and the waiting felt really long.
-I was also a bit worried about the audience (which was big but didn’t look enthusiastic at all).
-People had pillows and blankets and they were eating and eating like on a Sunday picnic.
-However, as soon as the horrible supporting act stopped and Mika’s crew came to the stage people started clap their hands and perform the Mexican wave!
-See the pic below.
+I was actually watching the supporting act for the official supporting act (which was actually really poor) and the waiting felt really long.
+I was also a bit worried about the audience which was big but didn’t look enthusiastic at all.
+People had pillows and blankets and they were eating like on a Sunday picnic.
+However, as soon as the horrible supporting act stopped and Mika’s crew arrived to the stage people started clap their hands and perform the Mexican wave!
 What a sudden change, I was super excited in a few seconds!

 The setting was made ready very quickly and soon the band and then Mika came to stage.
-The crowd started to cheer and the gig was truly amazing from beginning to the very end (to tell the truth I didn't want it to end at all!).
-The sound was very good and I had a perfect view so I could see the whole stage and observe everything what happened (and took a lot videos to remember everything afterwards).
+The crowd started to cheer and the gig was truly amazing from beginning to the very end and I didn’t want it to end at all!).
+The sound was very good and I had a spectacular view so I could see the whole stage and observe everything what happened and took a lot videos to remember everything afterwards.

 Mika started with Big Girl (probably to break the pattern) and continued with Relax and Blame It On the Girls.
 I couldn’t dance or jump in a big way because everyone around me were still sitting (but still clapping their hands and enjoying) so I just enjoyed the music and watched.
 Next songs were Stuck In the Middle, Billy Brown and Blue Eyes and I find the new versions for all of these songs really fresh and interesting.
 I loved watching Curtis and Tim playing (they were put into a spotlight) and especially Curtis totally hypnotized me.
 It looks he can play every possible instrument and his playing is really natural and cheerful and I just can’t stop watching it.
 I filmed all these songs and will upload them as soon as possible (see already Billy Brown below).
 At concert situations my attention is usually purely on Mika (his voice is the reason why I go to see these concerts) and as long as the result works I don’t pay much attention to the band members unless they have some kind of special roles (that’s why I really enjoy watching them in a spotlight).

 After Lollipop we heard Underwater which is my absolute favorite and therefor one of the highlights of the show.
-During UW I almost felt like having some kind of a contact with him and even though it's not even possible (I was far away and could see small details only through my little camera) it still tells about his ability to have a contact with his audience (impressive) and I was happy to see it also works when not near front rows.
+During UW I almost felt like having some kind of a contact with him and even though it’s not even possible (I was far away and could see small details only through my little camera) it still tells about his ability to have a contact with his audience which is impressive and I was happy to see it works also when not near front rows.
 Once again, the venue was brilliant and offered a good view from everywhere.